benbayard/lightbox/README.md

 ```

 ### Things I'd like to add
+First I would like to improve the way vertical images render.

-I would also like to use some sort of declarative rendering with
+Then, I would also like to use some sort of declarative rendering with
 a state container to make the code more reliable.

 Finally, I would like to have implemented `BrowserHistory`, but